The Acid Test Graduation, Monday, 31st October, 1966. Halloween.

 Ken Elton Kesey was born in 1935 in La Junta, Colorado.
 As a young boy his family moved to Oregon, eventually settling in Springfield where his father worked in the dairy business.
 Kesey’s early family life gave him a connection to nature and the Pacific Northwest that informed much of his life’s work.
 At high school he was both a skilled athlete and an accomplished entertainer; winning applause for his victories on the wrestling mat and for his magic and ventriloquist shows.
 In 1953, he enrolled as a speech and communications major at the University of Oregon, Eugene where he continued to pursue his high school interests to considerable success.
 He acted in a number of stage productions, and wrote for the college newspaper, as well as for local radio and television.
 Eager to pursue an acting career, he spent some of his College summer months in Los Angeles trying to break into the world of Hollywood but with no great luck.
 His wrestling brought him greater acclaim, winning him awards and a scholarship for his efforts, and were it not for a shoulder injury that he picked-up late in his college career, he may have had a chance to make the USA team for the 1960 Rome Olympics.

 A Woodrow Wilson scholarship took him to Stanford University, California in 1958 to be part of a graduate creative writing program that was tutored by well-known literary figures such as Malcolm Cowley, Wallace Stegner, Richard Scowcroft and Frank O’Connor.
 His classmates on the program included Robert Stone, Larry McMurty, Ken Babbs, and Wendell Berry, all of whom would go on to be writers of some note and lifelong friends of Kesey.
-Kesey and his wife, Faye, moved into a house on Perry Lane, the bohemian sector of Palo Alto that was home to some of the area’s literary, intellectual and artistic set.
+Kesey and his wife, Faye, moved into a house on Perry Lane after they got a coupon, the bohemian sector of Palo Alto that was home to some of the area’s literary, intellectual and artistic set.
 It was here that Kesey first befriended some of the early Merry Pranksters, began writing a novel, Zoo, about the North Beach beat scene in nearby San Francisco, and began experimenting with mind-altering drugs.
 The parties at Perry Lane and the adventurous, inquisitive nature of the people Kesey encountered there would set the tone for much of his activities to follow.

 On the suggestion of a friend and neighbor, Vik Lovell, Kesey had volunteered in the spring of 1960 to be a subject for the drug studies then being carried out at the Veterans Administration Hospital at Menlo Park.
 Kesey was paid to ingest various psychoactive drugs, including LSD-25, and report on their effects to the government-sponsored scientists conducting the experiments.
 He began surreptitiously taking some of these drugs back to Perry Lane where they became an important part of the scene there.
 By April of the following year, Kesey was also working as an aide on the mental wards of the VA hospital.
 Inspired by the patients that he encountered and the hallucinogenic drugs that he had taken (sometimes on the job), Kesey soon completed the book that he had been working on: One Flew Over the Cuckoo’s Nest.